A close up of groom and bride holding hands with champagne on their wedding day

 The involvement of the bride when it comes to bridesmaid dresses varies from wedding to wedding.
 Some may set a colour scheme or theme and let bridesmaids choose themselves and organise their outfits, while others may want to assemble their bridesmaids for a day’s shopping together.
 It’s important to let your bridesmaids know what is expected well in advance and whether you’re buying their dress or they’re expected to buy it themselves.
 Again, there is no set rule for this, but as the bride, you’ll want to ensure they’re comfortable with the choice for the day.

-2. ARRANGE YOUR WEDDING TRANSPORT
+2. ARRANGE WEDDING TRANSPORT

 Groom puts on watch while getting ready for wedding ceremony